MMB-UMCU/genomics-workshop/index.md

 | [Introduction to cloud computing for genomics](http://www.datacarpentry.org/cloud-genomics/) | Learn how to work with Amazon AWS cloud computing and how to transfer data between your local computer and cloud resources.
 | [Intro to R and RStudio for Genomics](https://datacarpentry.org/genomics-r-intro/) | Use R to analyze and visualize between-sample variation. |

-**Please note that workshop materials for working with Genomics data in R are in “alpha” development.
-These lessons are available for review and for informal teaching experiences, but are not yet part of The Carpentries’ official lesson offerings.**
+Please note that workshop materials for working with Genomics data in R are in “alpha” development.

 # Teaching Platform
 This workshop is designed to be run on pre-imaged Amazon Web Services (AWS)